 3. Reverse Dumbbell Bent Over Flys

-Very similiar to the rear delt fly, this exercise offers an excellent angle to target the rear deltoids and build muscle in this area.
+Very similar to the rear delt fly, this exercise offers an excellent angle to target the rear deltoids and build muscle in this area.

-As you will require the momentum derived from swinging the weights for doing this exercise properly, I recommend not to go too heavy.
+As you will require the momentum derived from swinging the weights for doing this exercise properly, I recommend not to lift heavier weights.
 Here is how you must do the reverse bent over flys.